Pipeline snapshot

 Join the Pipeline

-If your organisation has project information that is not included in the Pipeline, or you are new in your organisation and want to know more, contact the Pipeline team via pipeline@tewaihanga.govt.nz
+If your organisation is responsible for infrastructure, and your projects are not in the Pipeline, or you are new in your organisation and want to know more, please contact the Infrastructure Commission and get your projects added and kept up-to-date via pipeline@tewaihanga.govt.nz.

 We appreciate your support as we continue to build a complete picture of infrastructure investment and project intentions from across New Zealand.